totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

   Flags will be used to identify their robot kit.
 Flags should be expected to be attached to the robot in some form.

+  Flags belong to the robots because they're the athletes.
+Imagine what country the robot is representing. ie. cat robot

+  The students are roleplaying as contracted engineers.
+Although they may work together on a robot in one day, they may be working with a different engineer the next day.

+  We can make two copies of the flag.
+One copy is a large copy that they can parade around (is used to identify where the robot materials are) and the other copy is a smaller flag used to ID the robot itself in the field.

 #### Opening Ceremony

 Materials: